asimmon/ephemeral-mongo/README.md

 Console.WriteLine(runner.ConnectionString);
 ```

-Use the connection string to access the MongoDB server.
-It will be automatically be stopped and cleaned up when the `runner` is disposed.
+Use the resulting connection string to access the MongoDB server.
+It will automatically be stopped and cleaned up when the `runner` is disposed.
 You can pass options to customize the server, such as the data directory, port, and replica set configuration.
 More details can be found in the [usage section](#usage).

-Overall, this library provides:
+List of features and capabilities:

-- Multiple ephemeral and **isolated MongoDB databases** for running tests.l
+- Multiple ephemeral and **isolated MongoDB databases** for running tests.
 - A quick way to set up a MongoDB database for a local development environment.
 - Access to **MongoDB 6**, **7**, and **8**.
 - Access to **MongoDB Community** and **Enterprise editions**.
-- Support for Linux, macOS, and Windows.
 - Support for **single-node replica sets**, enabling transactions and change streams.
 - _mongoexport_ and _mongoimport_ tools for [exporting](https://www.mongodb.com/docs/database-tools/mongoexport/) and [importing](https://docs.mongodb.com/database-tools/mongoimport/) collections.
 - Support for .NET Standard 2.0, .NET Standard 2.1, .NET 8.0 and later.
+- Support for Linux, macOS, and Windows.
+- Supports **MongoDB C# driver version 2.x and 3.x**.

 This project follows in the footsteps of [Mongo2Go](https://github.com/Mongo2Go/Mongo2Go) and expands upon its foundation.